 Course topics available include literature, history, society of late 16th and early 17th century England, and the Elizabethan, Jacobean and Caroline periods.
 Upon successful completion of the program, the student will be awarded two units or six semester hours of credit.

-Approximate cost is $6,250 for a term of six weeks.
-This sum includes full tuition, room, board and group excursions to the Royal Shakespeare Company productions in London and Stratford-upon-Avon.
+This cost includes full tuition, room, board and group excursions to the Royal Shakespeare Company productions in London and Stratford-upon-Avon.
 Not included is the cost of transportation, passports and incidental expenses.

 Application Deadlines and Procedures

 The program is designed for rising seniors and juniors, though exceptional sophomores may be considered.
 All applicants are strongly encouraged to take background courses in English history and literature before applying.
-Contact Dr. Mark Miller, chairperson of the Department of History, for all details.
+Contact Dr. Mark Miller, chairperson of the Department of History, for all details including current program cost.

 Complete applications are due by February 15.
 An application fee of $150 must accompany each application.
 For selected candidates, this fee will be applied to the cost of the program.
 The fee is returned if the student is not accepted.

-Announcement of acceptances will be made in early March.$6,250
+Announcement of acceptances will be made in early March.